What Composr is not

 Feature-by-feature, we probably have far fewer bugs in Composr than other software.
 We do not have a back-log of bugs that need fixing.
 However, as Composr is a vast and flexible system, you'll probably be using a lot of features and using them in ways other people might not have been regularly doing.
 Very occasionally when we introduce new features, or fix bugs, we can accidentally cause some new bugs.
 So you should expect to find a few bugs as you go.
 We try really hard to avoid this happening, with a whole suite of testing tools and processes, but at the end of the day some amount of human fallibility can't be prevented and the small mistakes of computer programmers tend to be far more consequential than the small mistakes of other professionals.

 The staff have a great record for fixing issues very quickly and usually the first person to report a bug is provided a hotfix.
 All hotfixes are posted publicly into the tracker, and all fixes posted into git.
-The development team can't, however, provide free one-on-one hotfix deployment to each user – so we release patch releases occasionally to fix everything people have found.
+The development team can't, however, provide free one-on-one hotfix deployment to each user – so we put out patch releases occasionally to fix everything people have found.

 If you are working on a commercial project then it is quite conceivable that a bug could be a business issue for you, and a hotfix might not be immediately available.
 Therefore it makes business sense to budget some support time for having hotfixes manually applied to your site if you do find any issues.
 As with other points made above, it's important to not assume Open Source software is a free lunch – Open Source is a philosophy that dramatically increases value for users, but the philosophy can't remove the fact that developers can't fund a warranty for software given away free, so individual attention needs to be handled through a support relationship.
 We try and avoid this situation as much as possible through our systems to avoid bugs, and by releasing all the fixes out to github so that there is no monopoly on bug fix support – but realistically business customers expect expedient responses and the best way is often to use the paid support system.